 For decades Tom Strohman has played saxophone, clarinet, flute, and keyboard in many jazz and commercial music settings, while Greg Strohman has performed as a trombonist and pianist in primarily classical music environments.
 Both Tom and Greg have been known to branch out into many other musical genres over the years!

 Our plans for the 2020-21 spring concert season changed with the onslaught of COVID-19.
 We had planned to open with a concert that featured the exciting Take3 with Lauren Jelencovitch.
 Instead we had a ZOOM get-together with concert goers and featured songs and comments from the artists that were scheduled to appear.
-But we are happy to announce that Lauren and Take 3 will be part of our 2020-21 Virtual Season.
+But we are happy to announce that Take 3 will be part of our 2020-21 Virtual Season.
 Stay tuned for more details!

 Take3 is an entertaining classical-pop crossover group that brings an exciting twist on classical music to the stage.
 These classically trained artists present modern, pop songs and play them in ways you haven’t heard before.
 Music from Bruno Mars, Leonard Cohen, Hans Zimmer, Billy Joel and the Beatles are all re-imagined by Take3.